stride3d/stride-docs/en/manual/platforms/index.md

 Each platform has it's own [project package](../files-and-folders/project-packages/index.md) that contains the [entry point](../files-and-folders/project-packages/index.md#entry-point) and other code exclusive for that platform.

-Alternatively, you can check the current platform using [Platform.Type](xref:Stride.Core.Platform.Type).
+You can also check the current platform using [Platform.Type](xref:Stride.Core.Platform.Type).

 ```csharp
 if (Platform.Type == PlatformType.Android)